CVUUS Library Book and Materials Selection Policy

 The term “selection” refers, in this policy, to the ongoing processes of acquiring new materials, removing obsolete materials, replacing still-valuable but lost or worn materials, and evaluating donated materials for inclusion in the library and book table collections.
 Therefore, “selection” means a decision about whether to add material to the library collection or to remove material already in it.

-Delegation of Responsibility: The Board and congregation, via the Minister, delegate responsibility for selection of (1) general library and book table materials to the CVUUS Library Coordinator; (2) of committee-specific materials to CVUUS committee chairs, and (3) of staff-required materials to the respective CVUUS staff members, within the context of this materials selection policy and approved budgetary guidelines.
+Delegation of Responsibility: The Board and congregation, via the Minister and/or Council of Ministries, delegate responsibility for selection of (1) general library and book table materials to the CVUUS Library Coordinator; (2) of committee-specific materials to CVUUS committee chairs, and (3) of staff-required materials to the respective CVUUS staff members, within the context of this materials selection policy and approved budgetary guidelines.
 CVUUS Board, staff, and committee members who acquire library or program resources for CVUUS, utilizing their respective CVUUS program funds, will observe the selection principles, policies, and procedures outlined in this document, as will the Library Coordinator and team.

-Library Coordinator and Library Team Responsibilities: The responsibility for overall library collection development and the selection of library and book table materials rests with the Library Coordinator in consultation with CVUUS staff, Board members, and committee/team leaders.
+Library Coordinator and Library Team Responsibilities: The responsibility for overall CVUUS Library collection development and the selection of library and book table materials rests with the Library Coordinator in consultation with CVUUS staff, Board members, and committee/team leaders.
 The Library Coordinator will communicate with these people as needed to avoid duplication of resources.
-In addition, the Library Coordinator will consider materials requests and recommendations from CVUUS Library team, Board members, staff, committee chairs, CVUUS members and friends at large (both children and adult), guest speakers, other community people, or subject specialists as appropriate.
+In addition, the Library Coordinator will consider requests and recommendations for materials from the CVUUS Library team, Board members, staff, committee chairs, CVUUS members and friends at large (both children and adult), guest speakers, other community people, or subject specialists as appropriate.
 In overseeing the materials selection process, the CVUUS Library Coordinator:

 Selection by the CVUUS Board and Other CVUUS Committees: Responsibility for the selection of Board or committee-specific program materials rests with Board members and committee leaders respectively, in consultation with CVUUS staff and the Library Coordinator in order to avoid unnecessary duplication of resources.